ICanBoogie/Config/README.md

 This package is used by the framework [ICanBoogie][] to configure its components.

-Configurations are defined by a set of files that are called _fragments_.
-These fragments are used to build the configuration of one or more components.
+Configurations are defined by a set of files called _fragments_.
+Builders use these fragments to build configurations.
 Configurations are managed by a [Config][] instance.
 Configurations can be cached, which cancels the cost of the builds.